benjaminion/upgrading-ethereum-book/src/book.md

   - [BLS Signatures](/part2/building_blocks/signatures/) precipitated the total redesign of Ethereum's proof of stake protocol, and underpin the scale and ambition of Ethereum 2.
   - [Randomness](/part2/building_blocks/randomness/) is a vital aspect of security, but difficult to generate in a deterministic system.
 The beacon chain accomplishes it with BLS signatures.
-  - [Shuffling](/part2/building_blocks/shuffling/) is uses randomness to populate committees.
+  - [Shuffling](/part2/building_blocks/shuffling/) uses randomness to populate committees.
 But, for the sake of light clients, we use an "oblivious" shuffle rather than the standard Fisher&ndash;Yates.
   - [Committees](/part2/building_blocks/committees/) distribute the workload of the beacon chain.
   - [Aggregator Selection](/part2/building_blocks/aggregator/) secretly selects small subsets of committees to do the work of aggregating attestations.
   - [SSZ: Simple Serialize](/part2/building_blocks/ssz/) is a novel serialisation technique that appears everywhere in the protocol.
 It embodies elegance and efficiency.